 The best way to deal with a root rot problem is to avoid having one in the first place.
-The most important thing is to plant the shrubs in well-draining soil and to not overwater your plants.
+The most important thing is to plant the shrubs in well-draining soil and not overwater your plants.
+Avoid planting boxwood in soggy soils.
 Boxwood can recover from root rot, but only if the issues with soggy, wet soil are fixed promptly.

 If your shrubs are infected with leaf spot disease, there are a number of things you can do to reduce the occurrence of the disease in the years to come.
 They include:

 - Avoid overcrowding your plants, space them at least three feet apart;

 - Prune your shrubs to improve air circulation and increase light penetration;